atikul-islam-sajib/GoodPractiseDSID/README.md

 This repository dedicated to building and evaluating an Alzheimer's disease image classifier.
 The repo encompasses all steps from initial data handling to advanced model evaluation, demonstrating a complete workflow in medical image analysis using deep learning.

 ## Detailed Command Line Operations:
-The README is structured into several key operations, each contributing to the overall goal of image classification for Alzheimer's disease:

 1. **Cloning Repository**:
    - Command: `!git clone https://github.com/atikul-islam-sajib/GoodPractiseDSID.git`